 What we decided to do was give them something that would create memories as their main gift, along with a few smaller items so they could still have something to unwrap Christmas morning.

 If you too are leaning more towards memories as opposed to simply gifts, you might be struggling to come up with ideas.
 Here are a few to get you started:

-Plan an overnight trip to explore where you live and be sure to hit the tourist spots you reserve only for when guests are in town.
+Plan a trip to explore somewhere safe (or save this for when COVID is not so much of a thing), where you live, and be sure to hit the tourist spots.
 I once took our boys on a double-decker bus tour of Toronto and they still talk about it.

 A Library Card

 This seems like such a small gift and yet the independence your kids feel when they have their own library card is a gift in itself.